aakubhangare/Aaku-Demo/README.md

 # Aaku-Demo
-This is my first git repository
+This is my first GIT Repository.
-Author- Aakanksha Bhnagare
+Author- Aakanksha Bhnagare.